dloebl/oblivion-remastered-german-voice-patcher/README.md

 # Important notes
 - You have to own both Oblivion Remastered as well as the original German version of Oblivion
 - Some voices are still in English.
 This will be improved in a future version
-- Some voices might not play at all right now.
-This will be improved in a future version as well
 - The build process is quite slow right now (some parts are still very inefficent)
 - Lipsync still uses the English version
 - Further development of this mod will take place here on GitHub and mirrored to Nexus Mods: https://www.nexusmods.com/oblivionremastered/mods/1092